robert-hardy/statistical_inference/PITCHME.md

 ---
 ### Meet F

+For a fair coin: P(HH)= 0.25

 > I declare “the coin is biased!” but I expect to be wrong 25% of the time over the long term.

-Note, for a fair coin: P(HH)= 0.25

 ---